kingwingfly/bevy_quadtree/bevy_quadtree/README.md

 Features:
 - `gizmos`: show gizmos of the quadtree boundaries.
 - `sprite`: enable `CollisionRect` and `CollisionRotatedRect` to track `sprite.custom_size`.
+- `multi-quadtree`: support multiple quadtree in one world.

 ### Caution